QuantumKitHub/MatrixAlgebraKit.jl/docs/src/user_interface/matrix_functions.md

 ## Exponential

 The [exponential](https://en.wikipedia.org/wiki/Matrix_exponential) of a square matrix `A` is used in many scientific applications, as it arises in the solution of an autonomous linear differential equation.
+The default algorithm [`MatrixFunctionViaTaylor`](@ref) is a pure-Julia scaling-and-squaring evaluation of the Taylor series.
+As it requires no LAPACK support, it also applies to generic data types at arbitrary precision.
-An implementation for the matrix exponential based on a Padé approximation is available in `LinearAlgebra`, and can be accessed by the algorithm [`MatrixFunctionViaLA`](@ref).
+Alternatively, an implementation based on a Padé approximation is available in `LinearAlgebra`, and can be accessed by the algorithm [`MatrixFunctionViaLA`](@ref).
-For more generic data types, the exponential can be calculated by first calculating the (hermitian) eigenvalue decomposition, and then computing the scalar exponential of the diagonal elements.
+The exponential can also be calculated by first calculating the (hermitian) eigenvalue decomposition, and then computing the scalar exponential of the diagonal elements.
 This strategy is implemented via the algorithms [`MatrixFunctionViaEig`](@ref) and [`MatrixFunctionViaEigh`](@ref), and call `eig_full` and `eigh_full`, respectively.
 Additionally, in order to calculate `exp(τ * A)`, the function `exponential` can be called with `(τ, A)`, using the same algorithms as before.

 ```@docs; canonical=false
 exponential
+MatrixAlgebraKit.MatrixFunctionViaTaylor
 MatrixAlgebraKit.MatrixFunctionViaLA
 MatrixAlgebraKit.MatrixFunctionViaEig
 MatrixAlgebraKit.MatrixFunctionViaEigh